-The UC Davis College of Letters and Science art studio program is growing, thanks to a generous $750,000 gift from Jan Shrem and Maria Manetti Shrem to formally establish the Jan Shrem and Maria Manetti Shrem Artist-in-Residence Program.
+The UC Davis College of Letters and Science's Department of Art and Art History is growing, thanks to a generous $750,000 gift from Jan Shrem and Maria Manetti Shrem to formally establish The California Studio: Manetti Shrem Artist Residencies.
 The exciting new program will bring preeminent visiting art scholars and innovative artists to campus from around the world over the next three years.

 In addition, four high-profile Spotlight Artists will be invited to visit each year for up to 10 days to conduct seminars accessible to both undergraduate and graduate students, and to present public lectures to the university and broader art communities.
 The artists will also engage with the Jan Shrem and Maria Manetti Shrem Museum of Art on innovative collaborations.

-"My husband, Jan, and I are very happy to establish the Manetti Shrem Artist-in-Residence Program at UC Davis,” said Maria Manetti Shrem.
+"My husband, Jan, and I are very happy to establish The California Studio at UC Davis,” said Maria Manetti Shrem.
 “In addition to the outstanding art studio faculty, students will now be exposed, informed and inspired by a broader group of accomplished visiting artists.
 Promoting education is our top priority with our charitable endeavors.”

 “I am so grateful to Jan Shrem and Maria Manetti Shrem for their long-standing support of the arts at UC Davis,” said Chancellor Gary S. May.
 “Their generosity will further enrich our campus culture, strengthen our global position as a leader in academic excellence, and is sure to inspire artists for years to come.”